tinkertanker/tinkerfolio_lms_frontend/documentation/UserGuide.md

 <kbd><img src="https://github.com/tinkertanker/LMS_Frontend/assets/88123171/8ad6fb8a-7448-400c-82f6-24b7ef840cc1"></kbd>

 The name of the task, the classroom, and your submission will be listed, so that you can easily show it off to others!
 To return back to the portfolio page, you can click the "Portfolio" button at the top right, and to return to the home page, you can click the icon at the top left.

+# FAQs
+1. **What sets Tinkerfolio apart from other LMS**
+    - Tinkerfolio is designed to be a lightweight LMS that is easy to use and navigate.
+There are plans to integrate other platforms such as Mastodon to allow for more seamless communication between teachers and students.

+2. **Can I change my username or password?**
+    - Currently, there is no way to change your username or password.
+If you need to change your username, please contact the admins of Tinkerfolio or staff.

+3. **Can I delete my account?**
+    - Currently, there is no way to delete your account.
+If you need to delete your account, please contact the admins of Tinkerfolio or staff.

+4. **What file types are supported for submissions?**
+    - For file submissions, you can only upload image files with the following file extensions: `.jpg`, `.png`, and `.jpeg`.
+Other file types would be accepted but may not be displayed properly.

+5. **What should I do if I see Disconnected or Uninitialized in the bottom status?**
+    - This is a known bug that occurs when the server is down or there are issues connecting the server.
+Please refresh the page and try again, or re-login.
+If the issue persists, please contact the admins of Tinkerfolio or staff.

+6. **Does Tinkerfolio support mobile devices?**
+    - Tinkerfolio is designed to be used on desktops and laptops.
+While it is possible to use Tinkerfolio on mobile devices, the experience may not be optimal.